Nanaimo NightOwls: 2024

 On July 9th, Adison Mattix, Nevan Noonan, Riley Paulino, and Wylie Waters were selected to represent the NightOwls in the 2024 All Star Game in Bellingham.

 The NightOwls finished fifth in the north division with a 26-28 record for the second year in a row.
 Infielder Wylie Waters (University of South Carolina Upstate) finished the season with 9 home runs and 44 runs batted in while pitcher Adison Mattix (Everett Community College) would finish with 48 strikeouts.
 35,920 fans attended the NightOwls home games for an average of 1,437 fans per game.

 With the Riverhawks clinching a wildcard berth, the NightOwls along with the Lefties and Drifters are the only three teams remaining in the league to never qualify for the playoffs.

 2025

 On July 8th, Jacob Hayes (Azusa Pacific) and Talan Zenk (Everett Community College) were selected to represent the NightOwls at the All Star Game in Bellingham.

 The NightOwls regressed from their 26-28 record from the previous season.
 The team went 23-31 and finished sixth in the North Division.
 Hayes finished third in the league with ten home runs.
 27,308 total fans attended the NightOwls' twenty-seven home games for an average of 1,011 fans per game.

 The NightOwls were eliminated from playoff contention for the fourth straight year.
 The NightOwls are one of three teams in the league to have never clinch a postseason berth and one of four teams in the league to never clinch a winning record.

+2026

+The NightOwls improved on their 23-31 record from the previous season.
+The team posted a 30-24 record and finished third in the North Division.
+Outfielder Ethan Reynolds lead the league with fifty-three runs batted in and also finished with a .350 batting average; good enough for fifth in the league.
+Infielder Beau Musser was second overall with twenty-six stolen bases.
+Pitcher Jaxon McDonald lead the league in saves with eight.

+The NightOwls qualified for the postseason for the first time in franchise history as a wildcard.
+Nanaimo faced off against the Bellingham Bells in the North Division Series and won their first ever playoff game 3-2 in game one.
+The NightOwls would lose the following two games however to end their season.